Bea Magtanong

-Bea Patricia de Guzman Magtanong (born April 27, 1994), also known as Patch Magtanong, is a Filipino lawyer, beauty queen and fashion model who was crowned Binibining Pilipinas International 2019.
+Bea Patricia "Patch" de Guzman Magtanong-Cordoves (born April 27, 1994) is a Filipino lawyer, beauty pageant titleholder and fashion model who was crowned Binibining Pilipinas International 2019.

 Magtanong represented the Philippines at the Miss International 2019 competition on 12 November 2019 in Tokyo, Japan placing in the Top 8.

 Early life and education

 Magtanong was born on April 27, 1994, to a lawyer father and an accountant mother.
 She grew up idolizing both her parents and their professions, especially her father and his legal practice.
 While Magtanong's parents never prodded her to study Law and become a lawyer herself, she was always intrigued by the legal profession.

 In July 2014, Magtanong graduated cum laude with a degree in business economics from the University of the Philippines Diliman, where she would also later study and complete her Juris Doctor (law degree).
 She was among the 1,800 new lawyers who took the oath in June 2019 after passing the Philippine Bar Examination in October 2018.